 Fill the balloon up about halfway with the beads.

 Now it is time to add the water beads.
 Keep in mind that these water beads will GROW, so you don't want to add too much.
 Less is more.

 Next, we will be adding water to the balloon.
 We added 2 tablespoons of water to the balloon.

 You should add enough water to the balloon so that all of the beads are covered.
 Tie the end of the balloon.

 Within a few hours the water beads will start to grow.

 When left overnight, the real magic happens.
 The water beads will have soaked up the water and expanded to fit the balloon.
 The color of your stress ball will depend mainly on the color of water beads you use.
 We decided to do single color water beads in each balloon, but a mix would be lovely too.

 These balloon stress balls really feel great.
 My kids love squeezing them and working those small muscles in their hands.
 Squeezing them is also a wonderful sensory activity.

 As kids squeeze the stress balls, the water beads will break up more and more which will give them a cool, squishy consistency.

-These DIY stress balls are so easy to make that you will want to make a bunch just to have some around whenever you are feeling a little stressed.
+These homemade stress balls are so easy to make that you will want to make a bunch just to have some around whenever you are feeling a little stressed.
 Not that moms ever feel stressed.